What is agile working

-Agile working - What does "agile" actually mean?
+Agile working – What does 'agile' actually mean?

 Agile working methods – how companies increase their flexibility